What the House of Lords Financial Services Regulation Committee Means for FCA Policy & Your Firm

 - The Committee in Context

-- Quick recap of the Committee’s purpose and powers
+- Quick recap of the Committee’s history, purpose and powers

 - What kind of regulatory actions it targets - and why this matters to your firm